Sequence Options

 After sequence is finished

-Allows to set parameters when the sequence is finished
+Allows to set actions to be performed when the sequence is finished

 Send shutdown method

-Specifies which method will be sent to the instrument when the sequence is finished.
-Method can be selected by using button, button allows to edit currently selected method.
+Specifies a method to be sent to the instrument when the sequence is finished.
+The method can be selected using the button.
+The button allows to edit the currently selected method.

 Run shutdown method

 An analysis according to the specified method will be performed.
-Resulting chromatogram will be saved to the current project as <SequenceName> - Shutdown - <MethodName> - %R.prm
+The resulting chromatogram will be saved to the current project as <SequenceName> - Shutdown - <MethodName> - %R.prm

-Sets the type of the sample being measured.
+Sets the type of the sample being measured by the shutdown method.
 The possible options are:

-• Unknown - controlled autosampler will perform an injection
+• Unknown - a controlled autosampler will perform an injection

 • Bypass - no injection will be performed

-The vial number / injection number from a given vial.
-For configured autosampler, which supports graphical interface for inserting vial number, is visible - clicking this button invokes Select Vial dialog for selecting a vial.
+The vial number / injection number of the given vial.
+If the configured autosampler supports graphical interface for inserting vial number, the button is present - clicking this button invokes the Select Vial dialog for selecting a vial.

 Defines the volume of injection.
-The units are set in the Instrument Units dialog available in System Configuration.
+The present units are as set in the Instrument Units dialog available in System Configuration.

 Note:

-Several autosamplers requires specific values for Vial No. or Inj.
-Vol. although no injection is performed.
-If these values are missing, user is informed during validation check.
+Several autosamplers require specific values for the Vial no. or Inj. vol. although no injection is performed.
+If these values are missing, the user is informed during the validity check.

 Perform shutdown

-When the sequence is finished, all connected devices (controlled only) will be shut down.
-Shutdown command is sent after sending (and possibly completing) run of the shutdown method.
-When the shutdown method is just sent and no shutdown method run is performed, invoking the shutdown does not wait to controlled instruments becoming ready.
+When the sequence is finished, all connected controlled devices will be shut down.
+The shutdown command is sent after sending (and possibly completing) the run of the shutdown method.
+When the shutdown method is just sent and no shutdown method run is performed, invoking the shutdown does not wait for the controlled instruments to become ready.

 Caution: